 The first thing I decided to do was abandon my original plan of building a trailer wiring harness myself out of separate wires.
 Rather, I bought a Y-harness with the wires for each side of the trailer bonded to each other.
 Wires that are bonded to each other move as a unit, so they can't rub against each other and chafe.

 The second thing I decided to do was encase as much of the wiring as possible to protect it from chafing, UV light, and debris kicked up from the road.
 After considering the options, I decided to use expandable braided sleeving.
 Other options would have included split wire loom or spiral wire loom.
 I chose the braided sleeving because it would be easier to pass through the metal tubes the trailer manufacturer provided to run the wires through at some portions of the trailer's chassis.

 My third guiding principle had to do with moisture.
 Most trailer wiring failures occur at splices where moisture corrodes the connections, so I decided to use as few of them as possible.
 I also decided to use heat-shrink connectors, which have adhesive inside the insulation that helps produce weather-tight seals, for all splices and terminal connections.
 That would help protect the trailer wiring's connectors from moisture and corrosion.

 I also made one concession related to ease of repair, and that had to do with the OEM marker lights.
 I've gone through quite a few of them.
 The housings seem to be prone to premature failure from corrosion.
-So rather than splicing or hard-wiring the marker lights into the system permanently, I decided to use heat-shrink quick-disconnect terminals for those connections to make it easier to replace them in the future.
+So rather than splicing or hard-wiring the marker lights into the system permanently, I decided to use heat-shrink quick-disconnect terminals for those connections to make it easier to replace the lights in the future.
 That way I won't have to cut into the wiring to replace a part that my experience has shown to be prone to failure.
-I may also try to fabricate a gasket to put between the lens and the housing.
+I may also try to fabricate a gasket to put between the lens and the housing to keep moisture out.